aurelien-ldp/rocket/README.md

 A simple web framework with several purposes:
 - Gather developers from different programming worlds
-- Learn web framework technology and, hopefully, permit others to learn
+- Learn and, hopefully, permit others to learn

 Rocket is inspired by [Rails](https://github.com/rails/rails).
 But doesn't aim to be an exact copy of it.
 The goal is to gather as many programming experiences as